 Rachel frequently lectures on issues of philanthropy and generational change and was the first recipient of the JJ Greenberg Award presented to professionals who have demonstrated extraordinary leadership in Jewish philanthropy.
 Rachel was a public policy fellow at the Coro Foundation and graduated magna cum laude from the University of Pennsylvania.

 He previously served as the Senior Vice President and Chief Operating Officer of UJA-Federation of New York.
 Other past positions include executive positions at Altro Health & Rehabilitation Services, Miami Jewish Home and Hospital for the Aged and Jewish Family and Children's Services in Miami.
 Dr. Solomon also served with the City, State and Federal Governments.
 An author of over 100 publications in both professional journals and outlets such as The Financial Times and Wall Street Journal, he served as an adjunct associate professor at New York University.
-He sits on numerous nonprofit and foundation boards including the FJC, a community foundation in New York, the Jim Joseph Foundation in San Francisco, and the Leichtag Foundation in San Diego, where he serves as Vice Chair.
+He sits on numerous nonprofit and foundation boards in addition to the Jim Joseph Foundation, including the FJC, a community foundation in New York, and the Leichtag Foundation in San Diego, where he serves as Vice Chair.
 He also served on the Board of the Council on Foundations, where he chaired the Committee on Ethics and Practice and sat on its Executive Committee.
 He is a founding trustee of the World Faiths Development Dialogue and has received a number of honors from professional associations and universities.